 Rocky is having a hard time seeing and is now tiring himself.
 However, he still has the better of the action in the first half of round 14.
 Once again, he rocks Holmes with a left hook.
 However, as he tries to follow up, Holmes lands a perfect right flush which sends Marciano to the canvas.
-Marciano is more off balance than hurt and is up at the count of 3.
+Marciano is more off-balance than hurt and is up at the count of 3.
 However, this gives Larry the jolt of energy he needs.
-An inspired Holmes lands a four punch combination that forces Marciano to cover up.
+An inspired Holmes lands a four-punch combination that forces Marciano to cover up.
 Larry punishes Rocky with clean punches for the remainder of the round.

 Holmes believing he is ahead on points is now energized, having withstood Marciano’s furious assault.
 Larry dances and moves over the first two minutes of round 15.
-However, with 45 seconds remaining, Rocky lands a wicked right which rocks Holmes.
+However, with 45 seconds remaining, Rocky lands a wicked right that rocks Holmes.
 Larry holds on and is forced to the ropes.
 However, Holmes lands a left, right combination which stops Marciano in his tracks.
 Larry goes back on his bicycle as Rocky desperately chases.
 Holmes manages to avoid trouble for the remainder of the round.
 The bell rings and we await the decision.